C-Brown/C-Brown.github.io/_posts/2019-02-27-Egghunter.md

 }
 ```
 You can see that we have adjusted the wrapper a little from previous write ups.
 The code array has the egg at the beginning now and we have added the egghunter.
 Running strace with the egghunter shows that the egghunter is properly searching all the memory addresses.
+(Output not shown here since it is a lot, but very helpful when testing this out)

 Test it:
 ```